 For more about properly transitioning your seedlings to the garden, read this post.

 Best of luck as you start a garden!
 I’d love to answer your beginner questions in the comment section, or find the common questions I’ve already written answers to below!

-If you’re a beginner who wants help step by step, subscribe by email for monthly tips, and to be notified when the Very Easy Veggie Garden eBook comes out soon!
+If you’re a beginner who wants help step by step, subscribe by email for monthly tips or scroll down to grab my eBook!Get my Beginner Garden eBook here!

 If you’re starting with seeds, learn what you need to know about starting plants from seed here.